fernandozamoraj/gitdemo/cheatsheet.md

+This is a list of most common git commands

 git init . - to init repository locally git clone [myrepo] - to clone the repository from github git  add .  - to add all the files in the current directory !!notice the . (dot)!!!!